openthread/ot-docs/site/en/codelabs/ti-openthread-hardware/index.lab.md

 5. **A Linux or macOS host system** with at least 2 USB ports and internet access.
 The build environment requires a Bash-compatible shell.
 Windows users should use WSL2 (Windows Subsystem for Linux 2) with Ubuntu.

 6. **At least one Ethernet cable** for connecting the Raspberry Pi to the internet.

-   > aside positive
-   >
-   > **Note:** An Ethernet cable is the simplest option.
 Alternatively, you can connect the Raspberry Pi to Wi-Fi and use `wlan0` as the infrastructure interface — see the OTBR setup step for details.

 ### Software